UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Conclusions

 \section{Conclusions}

-Our detailed study of the quasar HE 0413-4031 based on a 10-year monitoring with SALT combined with a single IR exposure with the telescope SOAR showed that \begin{itemize} \item determination of the redshift from a narrow emission line is important for the spectral decomposition of the entire IR/optical/UV band.
-The new redshif $z=1.39117 \pm 0.00017$ is significantly larger with respect to the previous value ($z=1.3764$), \item the decomposition of the MgII+FeII complex based on the new redshift results only in the small blueshifted offset of the MgII line in the range between $-240$ and $-270\,{\rm km\,s^{-1}}$, which is consistent with the quasar composite spectra of the UV region, \item the velocity of the Mg II line with respect to the systematic redshift is therefore significantly affected by the new redshift and the new template since previously the velocity shift was in excess of $1000\,{\rm km\,s^{-1}}$, \item some properties of the strong UV line, in particular Mg II, such as its FWHM, EW, and the time delay with respect to the continuum are determined robustly, even without proper redshift determination, so applications of Mg II line for cosmology are justified, \item the MgII emission based on the best-fitting KDP15 template with FWHM(MgII)$=4503.1\,{\rm km\,s^{-1}}$ and FWHM(FeII)$=4200\,{\rm km\,s^{-1}}$ is significantly correlated with the continuum.
-The peak correlation coefficient $r=0.87$ corresponds to the time delay of $226$ days in the rest frame.
-The final MgII time delay in the rest frame of the source, which is based on 7 different time-delay methods, is $\tau_{\rm MgII}=224^{+21}_{-23}$ days, \item determination of the Fe II properties, including its time delay with respect to the continuum, is very sensitive to the proper redshift determination and the use of the proper Fe II template.
-The FeII emission is also strongly correlated with the continuum (the peak correlation coefficient is $r=0.86$), but the peak time delay is consistent with zero, which suggests that the FeII light curve is strongly contaminated with the continuum long-term trend, \item after subtracting the long-term trend from both continuum and FeII light curves, we detect the candidate FeII time delay at $\tau=251^{+9}_{-7}$ days in the rest frame, albeit the correlation coefficient is relatively low ($r=0.27$), \item the rest-frame time delay inferred for the FeII emission is consistent with the MgII/FeII stratification of the corresponding line-emitting material, since according to the FWHMs based on the FeII best-fitting template KDP15, the FeII time delay is $\tau_{\rm FeII}=\tau_{\rm MgII}(\text{FWHM}_{\rm MgII}/\text{FWHM}_{\rm FeII})^2\sim 257$ days, which is consistent with the reverberation result.
-Hence, the UV FeII material is more distant than the MgII line-emitting material by $\sim 27$ light days or $\sim 0.023\,{\rm pc}\sim 4700\,{\rm AU}$, \item we update the MgII radius-luminosity relation with new measurements, which results in 194 sources.
-The MgII $R-L$ relation is flatter than the UV FeII, optical FeII, and H$\beta$ $R-L$ relations, \item we suggest to build new FeII emission templates based on the newest version of the photoionization code \texttt{CLOUDY} since there are new FeII transitions included that indicate extension of the dominant emission peak towards shorter wavelengths with respect to the standard and older FeII templates currently in usage. \end{itemize}
+Our detailed study of the bright, intermediate-redshift quasar HE 0413-4031 based on 10-year monitoring with SALT combined with a single IR exposure with the telescope SOAR showed that \begin{itemize} \item determination of the redshift from a narrow emission line is important for the spectral decomposition of the entire IR/optical/UV band.
+The {\rm precise redshift determination of $z=1.39117 \pm 0.00017$} is significantly larger with respect to the previous value ($z=1.3764$), \item the decomposition of the MgII+FeII complex based on the {\rm precise} redshift results only in the small blueshifted offset of the MgII line in the range between $-240$ and $-270\,{\rm km\,s^{-1}}$, which is consistent with the quasar composite spectra of the UV region, \item the velocity of the MgII line with respect to the systemic redshift is therefore significantly affected by the new redshift and the corresponding template since previously the velocity shift was in excess of $1000\,{\rm km\,s^{-1}}$, \item some properties of the strong UV line, in particular MgII, such as its FWHM, EW, and the time delay with respect to the continuum are determined robustly, even without {\rm precise} redshift determination, so applications of MgII line for cosmology are justified, \item the MgII emission based on the best-fitting KDP15 template with FWHM(MgII)$=4503.1\,{\rm km\,s^{-1}}$ is significantly correlated with the continuum.
+The final MgII time delay in the rest frame of the source, which is based on 7 different time-delay methods, is $\tau_{\rm MgII}=224^{+21}_{-23}$ days, \item determination of the FeII properties, including its time delay with respect to the continuum, is very sensitive to the proper redshift determination and the use of the proper FeII template.
+The FeII emission is also strongly correlated with the continuum (the peak correlation coefficient is $r=0.86$), but the peak time delay is consistent with zero, which suggests that the FeII light curve is strongly contaminated with the continuum long-term trend, \item after subtracting the long-term trend from both continuum and FeII light curves, we detect the candidate FeII time delay at $\tau=251^{+9}_{-7}$ days in the rest frame, albeit the correlation coefficient is relatively low ($r=0.27$), \item the rest-frame time delay of UV FeII is consistent with the MgII/FeII FWHMs inferred using the FeII best-fit template KDP15.
+Assuming that the MgII/FeII-line emitting material is fully virialized, the FeII time delay should be $\tau_{\rm FeII}=\tau_{\rm MgII}(\text{FWHM}_{\rm MgII}/\text{FWHM}_{\rm FeII})^2\sim 257$ days, which is consistent with the reverberation result.
+Hence, for HE 0413-4031, the UV FeII material is more distant than the MgII line-emitting material by $\sim 27$ light days, \item we update the MgII radius-luminosity relation with new measurements, which results in 194 sources, that is more than twice as much as used previously.
+The MgII $R-L$ relation is significantly flatter than the UV FeII, optical FeII, and H$\beta$ $R-L$ relations, \item we suggest to build new FeII emission templates based on the newest version of the photoionization code \texttt{CLOUDY} since there are new FeII transitions included that indicate extension of the emission towards shorter wavelengths with respect to the older FeII templates currently in usage. \end{itemize}

 \begin{appendix}